Who can play in instrumental ensembles at Trevecca?

 At Trevecca, we believe music is an essential part of the liberal arts education.
 Our goal is to provide an outstanding ensemble experience for all Trevecca students.
-Choral and instrumental ensembles within the School of Music & Worship Arts are open to all students regardless of major.
-Ensembles provide both music and non-music majors an opportunity for continued musical training, arts education, fellowship and spiritual growth.
-For our music majors, we view the ensemble component of your degree as the practical daily application of both their private applied study and their core degree music classes including written music theory, aural music theory and music history.
+Ensembles provide all students an opportunity for continued musical training, arts education, fellowship and spiritual growth.
+For music majors, we view the ensemble component of the degree as the practical, daily application of both the private applied study and the core degree music classes including written music theory, aural music theory and music history.

-As a member of one of our ensembles, you will learn from expert faculty and take part in performances both on and off campus.
-Our ensembles tour regularly both within the Southeast Educational Zone of the Church of the Nazarene and abroad.
-A complete listing and information on all of our ensembles and their directors is available via the navigation menu.
+As a member of one of our ensembles, you will learn from expert faculty and take part in performances on and off campus.
+Our ensembles tour regularly within the Southeast Educational Zone of the Church of the Nazarene and abroad.
+A complete listing and information on all of our ensembles and their directors is available below.
 If you have questions or would like more information on getting connected with an ensemble, please contact the ensemble's director.

 If you’re interested in making music at Trevecca, we have a place for you!